Florida Department of Military Affairs: Florida Air National Guard

 The Florida Air National Guard has a dual federal and state mission.
 When in federal service, it acts as a reserve component of the United States Air Force.
 Like the Florida Army National Guard, when activated by the state of Florida, the Florida Air National Guard may be deployed to support emergency services operations.
-In addition, the Air National Guard has complete responsibility for the air defense of the United States.
+In addition, the Air National Guard has complete responsibility for the air defense of the United States with one of the Florida Air National Guard's flying units, the 125th Fighter Wing, performing this mission from both Jacksonville Air National Guard Base at Jacksonville International Airport and an alert operating location at Homestead Air Reserve Base.

 Florida State Guard

 The Florida State Defense Force is the state defense force of Florida.
-The FSG was created in 1941 to serve as a stateside replacement for the Florida National Guard while the National Guard was deployed abroad during World War II.
-The FSG is available to the governor of Florida whenever needed, but unlike the National Guard, the FSG is trained and funded by the state and therefore can not be federalized.
+The FSG was initially created in 1941 to serve as a stateside replacement for the Florida National Guard while the National Guard was deployed abroad with the Army during World War II.
+The FSG is available to the governor of Florida whenever needed but, unlike the National Guard, the FSG is trained and funded by the state and therefore cannot be federalized.
 The FSG was reactivated in 2022 after the Florida legislature appropriated US$10 million in funding.

 Inactive components

 Florida Naval Militia

 The Florida Naval Militia is the currently inactive naval militia of Florida.
-The Governor of Florida is permitted, under Florida law, to organize a naval militia and a marine corps in accordance with federal law governing the Naval Militia or Marine Corps of the United States and regulations issued by the Secretary of the Navy.
+The Governor of Florida is permitted, under Florida law, to organize a naval militia and a marine corps in accordance with federal law governing the Naval Militia and the United States Navy Reserve and/or Marine Corps of the United States (to include the Marine Corps Reserve) and regulations issued by the Secretary of the Navy.